AbrarHossainHimself/AbrarHossainHimself.github.io/content/authors/admin/_index.md

   - Researchers
 ---

-I am a Graduate Research Assistant at The University of Toledo, pursuing my Master's in Computer Science.
-My research focuses on High-Performance Computing (HPC) and Stochastic Modeling & Optimization.
+I’m Graduate Research Assistant at The University of Toledo, and a Visitor at the NSF National Center for Atmospheric Research (NCAR).
+My research focuses on High-Performance Computing (HPC) and  Parallel and Distributed Computing.
 My current research involves optimizing scientific workflows and HPC systems resource management.
-I have experience in distributed systems, and machine learning infrastructure.
-I am particularly interested in the intersection of HPC and Machine Learning.